-Post-graduate medicine is the foundation course for clinical internists, large or small, working towards ACVIM certification and a career as an internal medicine specialist.
+At Colorado State University, Post-graduate Medicine III is the foundation course for clinical internists, large or small, working towards ACVIM certification and a career as an internal medicine specialist.
 The course is also highly relevant for clinicians from other disciplines, as the great majority of the material is relevant to all aspects of modern veterinary medicine.

-For course information, please contact Lori Kogan at 970-491-7984 or email her at Lori.Kogan@ColoState.EDU
+For course information, please contact Lori Kogan Lori.Kogan@ColoState.EDU

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.